This year has seen the role of the fleet executive become increasingly more demanding with new legislation adding to the burden of running vehicles.

-Among the speakers is Mark Norman, managing editor, future data, for industry expert CAP, who will address future issues facing the used car market.
+Among the speakers is Martin Ward, national research manager for industry expert CAP, who will address future issues facing the used car market.
 The session will also address the wider world of transport and look at major issues that might affect fleet decision-makers, such as the spread of congestion charging.

 Cash in hand